Wes Anderson: Soundtracks

 Anderson frequently uses pop music from the 1960s and '70s on the soundtracks of his films, and one band or musician tends to dominate each soundtrack.
 Rushmore prominently featured Cat Stevens and British Invasion groups; The Royal Tenenbaums featured Nico; The Life Aquatic with Steve Zissou, David Bowie, including both originals and covers performed by Seu Jorge; The Darjeeling Limited and Rushmore, the Kinks; Fantastic Mr. Fox, the Beach Boys; and Moonrise Kingdom, Hank Williams.
 Moonrise Kingdom is also filled with the music of Benjamin Britten, which is tied to a number of major plot points.
 The Darjeeling Limited also borrowed music styles from Satyajit Ray's films.

 The Grand Budapest Hotel, which is mostly set in the 1930s, eschews pop music, instead using music by Alexandre Desplat.
 Its soundtrack won Desplat the Academy Award for Best Original Score, the BAFTA Award for Best Film Music, and World Soundtrack Award for Best Original Score of the Year.

 The soundtracks for his films have often brought renewed attention to the artists featured, most prominently in the case of "These Days", which was used in The Royal Tenenbaums.

 Recurring collaborators

-Anderson's films feature many recurring actors, including the Wilson brothers (Owen, Luke, and Andrew), Bill Murray, Jason Schwartzman, Anjelica Huston, Willem Dafoe, Jeff Goldblum, Edward Norton, Adrien Brody, Bob Balaban, Tony Revolori, and Tilda Swinton.
+Anderson's films feature many recurring actors, including the Wilson brothers (Owen, Luke, and Andrew), Bill Murray, Jason Schwartzman, Anjelica Huston, Willem Dafoe, Jeff Goldblum, Edward Norton, Adrien Brody, Scarlett Johansson, Bob Balaban, Tony Revolori, and Tilda Swinton.
 Robert Yeoman has served as director of photography for all of Anderson's live-action films, while Mark Mothersbaugh composed Anderson's first four films, and Alexandre Desplat the next six, taking over with Fantastic Mr. Fox.
 Randall Poster has served as music supervisor for all of Anderson's films since Rushmore.
-Anderson has co-written films with Noah Baumbach, Roman Coppola, and Hugo Guinness.
+Anderson has co-written films with Owen Wilson, Noah Baumbach, Roman Coppola, and Hugo Guinness.
 His films have often been financed by Steven Rales through his production company Indian Paintbrush.

+Design

+Anderson has applied his visual aesthetic to interior design projects: